Homes for Sale in Pacific Palisades

-Search all homes for sale in Pacific Palisades, CA. Pacific Palisades rests on the rise of the Santa Monica Mountains above the Pacific Ocean.
-People move here to revel in the stunning views and cool ocean breezes.
+Search all Pacific Palisades, CA homes and real estate listings.
+Pacific Palisades sits above the Pacific Ocean on the rise of the Santa Monica Mountains.
+People move here to revel in stunning coastline views and cool ocean breezes.
 The terrain and landscape are gorgeous, not to mention the front row view for sunsets.

 Pacific Palisades Real Estate

 Pacific Palisades is one of the most coveted neighborhoods in Los Angeles; the lush green spaces and proximity to the beach are hard to beat.
 Pacific Palisades is a bedroom community, comprised mostly of single-family residences, luxury homes, and a few luxury condominiums.
 The neighborhood has one of the lowest population densities in L.A.
 Much of the land is dedicated to residential use; there are very few commercial buildings.